 Morgan later attended the Lee Hecht Harrison Coach Training Program in NYC and earned an ICF Coaching Certification.
 She is also Certified in Hogan Assessment and Advanced Feedback.

 When not coaching, Morgan enjoys sports with her family and friends.
-Morgan has completed two New York City Marathons, and is now a member of a Brazilian Women’s Soccer program.
+Morgan has completed two New York City Marathons, and playing and watching soccer.
 Morgan also loves camping and hiking with her kids, and spends as much time as possible in the summer months sailing, kayaking, and paddle-boarding on the Long Island Sound.
 In the winter, Morgan is an avid downhill skier.
 Morgan has lived in London, Toulouse, France, and New York, and currently resides in Westport, CT with her husband and four children.

 I spent many years working on a trading floor with people high fiving me on some days, shouting at me on others, and often both in the same day.
 With so many different agendas in a high-stakes environment, it can be difficult to get a clear picture of your own performance.